 The domestic Company-owned restaurant segment consists of the operations of all domestic ("domestic" is defined as restaurants operating in the United States) Company-owned restaurants and derives its revenues principally from retail sales of pizza and other food and beverage products to the general public.
 The domestic commissary segment consists of the operations of our regional dough production and product distribution centers and derives its revenues principally from the sale and distribution of food and paper products to Company-owned and franchised restaurants.
 The North America franchising segment consists of our franchise sales and support activities and derives its revenues from the sale of franchise and development rights and the collection of royalties from our franchisees located in the United States and Canada.
-The international operations segment principally consists of our Company-owned restaurants and distribution sales to franchised Papa John's restaurants located in the United Kingdom, China and Mexico and our franchise sales and support activities, which derive revenues from sales of franchise and development rights and the collection of royalties from our international franchisees.
-International franchisees are defined as all franchise operations outside of the United States and Canada.
+The international operations segment principally consists of our Company-owned restaurants and distribution sales to franchise of franchise and development rights and the collection of royalties, which derive revenues from sales of franchise and development rights and the collection activities, which derive revenues from sales of franchise operations outside of the United States and Canada.
 BIBP was a variable interest entity in which we were deemed the primary beneficiary, as defined in Note 3, and is the only activity reflected in the VIE segment.
-All other business units that do not meet the quantitative thresholds for determining reportable segments, which we refer to as our "all others" segment, consist of operations that derive revenues from the sale, principally to Company-owned and franchised restaurants, of printing and promotional items, risk management services, and information systems and related services used in restaurant operations, including our online and other technology-based ordering platforms.
+All other business units that do not meet the quantitative thresholds for determining reportable segments, which we refer to as our "all others" segment, consist of operations that derive revenues from the sale, principally to Company-owned and franchised ordering platforms.